 There are several HRT schedules and methods of delivery available, including:

-If you are currently taking estrogen or combined estrogen and progesterone or were thinking about starting, talk to your doctor before making any final decisions about what to do.
+If you are currently taking estrogen or combined estrogen and progesterone or were thinking about starting, talk to your doctor about the right therapy for you.

 Estrogens, conjugated.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated December 14, 2011.
 Accessed August 16, 2012.